-Cerebral Palsy, or CP, is a devastating condition that occurs during birth and lasts for the entire life of a child.
+Cerebral Palsy (CP) is a devastating condition that occurs during childbirth and lasts for the entire life of a child.
 Cerebral refers to the brain; palsy refers to the impairment of motor function.
 Doctors generally diagnose CP in newborn children and babies.
-Doctors characterized CP by one or more tight muscle groups that limit movement.
+Doctors characterize CP by one or more tight muscle groups that limit movement.
 Children who suffer from CP will show signs of stiff and jerky movements as early as their first days.

 What Are the Causes of Cerebral Palsy?

 - Brachial Plexus Injury – The network of nerves running through the spine suffer damage.

 - Shoulder Dystocia – When doctors cause damage from using extra force to deliver a baby whose body cannot pass after the head.

 - Forceps Delivery Injury – The mother or baby suffer damage from excessive force used with forceps to deliver the child.